theraw/The-World-Is-Yours/README.md

 1. Monthly billing, is like a managed plan you will be offered reverse-proxy, you can customize filters even yourself.

-2. One time payment, you can purchase a one time payment script that can detect proxies, rate limit, cacheable, autoban, easily to change filter or action. *(one time payment option has no support you'll be given the script and you're on your own!)*
+~~2.
+One time payment, you can purchase a one time payment script that can detect proxies, rate limit, cacheable, autoban, easily to change filter or action. *(one time payment option has no support you'll be given the script and you're on your own!)*~~

-The second offer (2), is not a php script 😂 . you can write me on discord or `raw@dopehosting.net`
+~~The second offer (2), is not a php script 😂 .~~ you can write me on discord or `raw@dopehosting.net`

 ## Contributors